yoshiftj/citra-games-wiki/CONTRIBUTING.md

 The format of each page is as follows:
 - H2 header with text saying `Summary`.
 - Brief summary of how the game performs: graphically, auditorily, and frame rate (with general hardware comparison - see MK7 example).
+This should be written objectively, without the use of words like "I".
 See: [Citra Version](#citra-version).

 An example of a game wiki page is the one for [Mario Kart 7](https://github.com/citra-emu/citra-games-wiki/wiki/Mario-Kart-7):
 ```markdown